Editor’s Note: This post was updated on September 18, 2018, for accuracy and comprehensiveness. It was originally published on September 14, 2016.

 For example, a study on postmenopausal women, revealed that consistent resistance training resulted to increased muscle strength by upwards of 19% after one year.
 The researchers attributed this to increased bone mineral density (BMD), which defends against brittle bones – another hallmark of aging.

-A review of related studies on the same subject also confirmed that muscle quality (strength relative to muscle mass) can indeed be improved with resistance training.
+A review of related studies on the same subject also confirmed that frailty can be reduced.
+Muscle quality (strength relative to muscle mass) can indeed be improved with resistance training.

 A running theme throughout these studies is the idea that physical aging can be slowed down with regular physical activity — specifically exercise to keep those muscles from thinking that they don’t have a purpose anymore.